-The Company issued totally 50,000,000 shares in August, September and November 2018.
-In February 2019, 15,000,000 shares were surrendered and subsequently cancelled.
+The Company issued totally 50,000 shares in August and September 2018.
 These shares are presented on a retroactive basis to reflect the nominal share issuance, see Note 11 for additional information.

 The accompanying notes are an integral part of these consolidated financial statements